-- Completion of the Core Courses with a grade of at least a B and an overall GPA of 3.0 or higher. - A total of 30 semester hours of course work with the following requirements: - o 21 hours must be graduate-level course work, - o 18 hours must be in the major area, - 6 must be in supporting work, (non-core biology/chemistry graduate or upper division course). - Completion of the MOL 698A and 698B thesis courses; Must be enrolled in the 698B course the same semester as graduation
+- Completion of core courses with a grade of at least a B and an overall GPA of 3.0 or higher; - Completion of required Microbiology elective; - Completed 1 long semester TA requirement; - Total of at least 30 semester hours of course work with the following requirements: - 21 hours must be graduate-level course work, - 18 hours must be in the major area, - 6 must be in supporting work (non-core biology/chemistry graduate or upper division course).

+Completion of BIO 698A and 698B thesis courses; Must be enrolled in the 698B course the same semester as graduation

 All work for a MA must have been initiated no earlier than six years before date of degree.
-Once a student has 30 hours of graded coursework, they may then have up to 6 credit hours with a grade of CR/NC.
-Approval of the Graduate Advisor is required prior to registration for a credit/no credit course.
-No course counted toward any other degree may be counted towards a Master's degree.
+Once a student has 30 hours of graded course work, they may then have up to six hours of CR/NC.
+Approval of the Graduate Advisor is required prior to registration for a CR/NC course.
+No course counted toward any other degree may be counted towards a master's degree.